About the AG

 Privacy Protection Recommendations

-What to Do If Your Personal Information Is Compromised
+What to Do If Your Security Number Is Compromised

 1. Contact the three credit bureaus.

-You can report the potential identity theft to all three of the major credit bureaus either online or by calling just one of the bureaus listed below.
-The automated system allows you to flag your file with a fraud alert at all three bureaus.
-You will also receive instructions on how to get a free copy of your report from each of the credit bureaus.
+You can report the potential identity theft to all three of the major credit bureaus by calling any one of the toll-free fraud numbers below.
+You will reach an automated telephone system that allows you to flag your file with a fraud alert at all three bureaus.
+You will also be sent instructions on how to get a copy of your report from each of the credit bureaus.

 Equifax 1-800-525-6285